What Do These Fashion Sustainability Buzzwords Really Mean?

 Fair working conditions: This covers an employee's working environment, including fair renumeration, safe working spaces, capped working hours, paid overtime, and legal rights.

-Right to unionise/collective bargaining: Also known as freedom of association, unionising is a way that employees and employers can reach an agreement on issues affecting the workplace.
+Right to unionize/collective bargaining: Also known as freedom of association, unionizing is a way that employees and employers can reach an agreement on issues affecting the workplace.
 This means employees should be allowed to freely join a union and bargain collectively for fair pay and fair conditions.

 Advertisement